-The following performance criteria are applicable to all quarries located within a water quality protection area.
+The following performance criteria are applicable to all quarries located within a water quality protection area [in the John Graves Scenic Riverway].

 (1) Discharges from quarries shall meet the following effluent limitations.
 Attached Graphic

 (2) Discharges from quarries resulting from a rainfall event greater than the 25year, 24-hour rainfall event are not subject to effluent limitations in paragraph (1) of this section.